Rafz railway station: Services

+It is additionally served by a PostAuto bus route.

 Customs

 As the next station is Lottstetten, which is in Germany, Rafz is a border station for passengers arriving from Germany.
 Customs checks may be performed aboard trains and in Rafz station by Swiss officials.
 Systematic passport controls were abolished when Switzerland joined the Schengen Area in 2008.

 Rafz train crash

 On 20 February 2015, there was a collision between two trains at the station.
 The crash occurred at approximately 6.43 am.
 An S-Bahn and an Interregio express train collided.

-The collision occurred as the Interregio train, which was running late, was passing through Ratz without stopping.
+The collision occurred as the Interregio train, which was running late, was passing through Rafz without stopping.
 The S-Bahn train was departing for Jestetten and was involved in a side-long collision, with the Interregio train coming from behind the S-Bahn train.
 The express was partially derailed, but the couplings held and no carriages overturned.
 The S-Bahn train was operated by Class 514 electric multiple unit 514 046-2.
 The InterRegio train was hauled by Class 460 electric locomotive No. 460 087-0.

 The 49-year-old driver of the express was seriously injured.
 He was airlifted to hospital by helicopter.
 There were five other injuries requiring hospital treatment.

 The Swiss Transportation Safety Investigation Board opened an investigation into the accident.